 Yes, further information can be found here.

-Is it possible to complete the Master's degree programme at the faculty and then do a doctorate?
+Is it possible to complete the Master's degree program at the faculty and then do a doctorate?

-Basically yes, but the Master's degree programme and the doctorate are separate from each other.
-On the other hand, the Master's degree programme in Economics offers the best conditions for a doctorate in this field at Leipzig University, provided that the student's academic performance is very good.
+Basically yes, but the Master's degree program and the doctorate are separate from each other.
+On the other hand, the Master's degree program in Economics offers the best conditions for a doctorate in this field at Leipzig University, provided that the student's academic performance is very good.

-You can apply for a study place in the Faculty's Master's degree programme by adhering to the deadlines and application guidelines.
+You can apply for a study place in the Faculty's Master's degree program by adhering to the deadlines and application guidelines.

 The situation is a little different with regard to doctoral opportunities.
 Up to now, doctoral studies have largely been carried out through staff positions or similar.
 Therefore, capacities are limited.
 Doctoral opportunities must always be arranged with the respective subject representative.
 Further information can be found here.